-Safe Clr Ped Min, Safe Clr No Flash (SfClrMin, SfClrNoFI) Error!
-Bookmark not defined.
+Safe Clr Ped Min, Safe Clr No Flash

 A new feature known as the Safety Clear (Ped Extend) feature has been added.
 It is used to extend the pedestrian clearance interval, up to a programmed maximum by reassigning an existing Ped detector to be a Ped Extension detector.
 The Ped Extension detector is typically a Microwave or ultra-sonic detector that detects the presence of pedestrians in the cross-walk.
 It works as follows: